pimvh/Programmeertalen/README.md

 ## Documentation

-To generate documentation of the Java source code (requires doxygen) use:
+To generate documentation of the Java source code use:

 ```
  make doc